-This page is dedicated to the words of our brothers who have participated in the work of the The Bridge.
+This page is dedicated to the words of our brothers who have participated in the work of the The Bridge weekend events.
 We hope you find their words inspiring, uplifting and supportive.
 Many men who attend The Bridge tell us that these words helped them to make the decision to attend a future event.
 If something touches you, shoot us an email or give us a call.

 “The Bridge event weekend is an opportunity to explore the experiences in one’s life that have lead them to the place they are now.
 I found the elements of ego and self/belief and Portal very opening to understanding how I function in this world and how I would like to function.
 I left this weekend feeling very peaceful and grounded.”